Blue Poison Frog

 Aphids - these tiny insects may be found on plant stems.
 Clip the stem and place it in the terrarium, or shake the insects over the tank - your frogs' reactions will leave no doubt as to their appreciation of your efforts!

-Wild caught insects - light traps such as the Zoo Med Bug Napper will provide tiny flies, gnats, moths and midges.
+Wild caught insects - light traps will provide tiny flies, gnats, moths and midges.

 "Field Plankton" - this is the term for insects gathered by sweeping tall grass with a net.
 Of course you will need to exclude large and dangerous insects and spiders.
 One way to do this is to place the contents of the net in a plastic container perforated with tiny holes, so that only the smallest insects can escape into the terrarium.